Mwi-haki/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The first script is setting bash
-The second script displays the last 10 lines of /etc/passwd
+The second script displays the first 10 lines of /etc/passwd